 We pray for God to have his way in our lives, on earth as he has his way in heaven.
 We know that there are ways that seem right to a man but only lead to death.
 We need the will of God because it is sovereign.
 His will sees beyond the human realm, into the spirit.
 He is omnipresent and omniscient, being everywhere and knowing everything.
 Is that not the right person to be making a decision in our favour?

 Give us today our daily bread.

-Our daily bread are our daily needs.
-These go beyond our natural needs, to the physical, spiritual needs, as Christ said “Man cannot live by bread alone!”
+Our daily bread is our daily needs.
+These go beyond our natural needs, to the physical, spiritual needs, as Christ said: “Man cannot live by bread alone!”
 The word of God is a necessity for sustenance.